mariozelaschi/PI-Pwn/README.md

 1. Power on both the PS4 and Raspberry Pi
 2. Wait on the PS4 home screen
 3. The Pi will automatically attempt to exploit the console
-4. The exploit may fail multiple times - this is normal behavior
-5. The Pi will continuously retry until successful
+4. The exploit may fail multiple times - this is normal behavior, the Pi will continuously retry until successful
-6. After successful exploitation, the Pi will shut down (unless internet access is enabled)
+5. After successful exploitation, the Pi will shut down (if selected during setup, and unless internet access is enabled)

 No user interaction is required - the Pi handles the entire process automatically.